maximillianus/GetDataWeek4/README.md

 9. reset working directory.
 10. Output 1 file tidydata_groupmean.txt.
 I believe this dataset follows the principle of tidy data as there is only 1 variable per column and 1 observation per rows.
 I have also sorted the activity per subject to give a better presentation of the dataset.
 11. detach all library packages.

+*Note: There are also comments in the script to explain the code*